Brown Environmental Leadership Lab (BELL): Rhode Island

 Safety and Supervision

-You will have clear guidelines regarding where you can go alone or with a buddy.
+You will have clear guidelines regarding where you can go alone or with a peer.
 Staff are available for support and assistance 24 hours a day.
-Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if they need to separate from the group for any reason.
+Despite many students being experienced and competent travelers, the BELL staff expects you to stay with the group during all lessons and community activities.
+Staff will inform you in advance about when you can expect free time at BELL.
+For example, you may get free time between some lessons and community activities, at which time you are able to explore campus before rejoining your cohort for the remainder of the day.

 Cell Phone Policy